ashrafulhossain1/github-team-contribution-guide/README.md

 ---

 ## Step 7: **Await Approval**
-If you have successfully reached this point, you are welcome!
-You should now wait for the team manager to review and merge your changes.
+If you have successfully reached this point, congratulations!
+You’ve done well!
+Now, you should wait for the team manager to review and merge your changes.
 Once approved, your contributions will be added to the main repository.
+Now, you can rest.
 ---

 ## Step 8: **Sync Fork and Update for Further Contributions**